 The easiest way to keep your teeth, mouth, and gums safe is by a frequent and thorough washing of your mouth and teeth.
 In addition to daily oral hygiene, most dentists suggest professional teeth treatment.
-Good teeth cleanup will not only maintain you in excellent dental hygiene and health, but it should also help maintain your mouth fresh, stop bad breath, and make your teeth beautiful and bright.
+Good teeth cleanup will not only maintain you in excellent dental hygiene and health, but it should also help maintain your mouth fresh, stop bad breath, and make your teeth bright and beautiful.

 Oral hygiene is the method of keeping an individual's mouth clean and safe from disease, and other issues such as bad breath, by daily teeth brushing, and teeth cleaning.
 Oral hygiene must be practiced regularly to prevent dental illness and bad breath.